lucasvolkmer/d2l-en-branch/chapter_preliminaries/linear-algebra.md

 B == tf.transpose(B)
 ```

-Matrices are useful data structures:
-they allow us to organize data that have different modalities of variation.
-For example, rows in our matrix might correspond to different houses (data examples),
-while columns might correspond to different attributes.
-This should sound familiar if you have ever used spreadsheet software or
-have read :numref:`sec_pandas`.
-Thus, although the default orientation of a single vector is a column vector,
-in a matrix that represents a tabular dataset,
-it is more conventional to treat each data example as a row vector in the matrix.
-And, as we will see in later chapters,
-this convention will enable common deep learning practices.
-For example, along the outermost axis of a tensor,
-we can access or enumerate minibatches of data examples,
-or just data examples if no minibatch exists.
 Matrizes são estruturas de dados úteis:
 eles nos permitem organizar dados que têm diferentes modalidades de variação.
 Por exemplo, as linhas em nossa matriz podem corresponder a diferentes casas (exemplos de dados),